FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 ```
 The `<ng-container>` tag will not be rendered in the DOM.

-Alternatively, you can change the default FACT-Finder Web Components binding delimiters via `ff-communication`'s `mustache-delimiters` attribute.
+Alternatively, you can change the default FactFinder Web Components binding delimiters via `ff-communication`'s `mustache-delimiters` attribute.
 For more information please check the `Underlying Engine (Mustache)` section of the [Template Engine documentation](/documentation/3.x/template-engine).
 Please note that binding HTML still requires an additional pair of curly brackets, what will cause an Angular error.
 You can utilize `ngNonBindable` to handle this issue as well:
 ```html
 <ng-container ngNonBindable>
     {{{FF HTML Binding}}}